youngshayan/youngshayan/README.md

 Computer Engineering Student
 ----------------------------

-I started learning programming in c language at the university and for now, I'm trying to learn Java
+I started learning programming in c language at the university and for now, I'm trying to learn Python

 * 🌍  I'm based in Tehran
 * ✉️  You can contact me at [theyoungshayan@gmail.com](mailto:theyoungshayan@gmail.com)
-* 🧠  I'm learning Java
+* 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills